 On the ground floor, around the large internal courtyard, a large hall, a lounge with billiards, the fully painted entrance gallery, the dining room with fireplace, a large equipped kitchen and a bathroom.

 On the different sides of the main floor, interspersed with living rooms and other common areas, the bedrooms are distributed; also renovated with extreme care, they all enjoy different but magnificent views of the valley.
 The exceptional panorama opens endless and exciting from the large south terrace overlooking the valley of Spoleto.

 The story of Villa Pianciani

 At the end of the '700, Il Conte Alessandro Pianciani, (grandfather of the famous Luigi, 1810-1890 prominent politician for two times mayor of Rome) descendant of one of the most important noble families in the area, marries Costanza Collicola.
-It is said that to celebrate the union of the two great and powerful families (Pianciani and Collicola) of the Spoleto area, it decided to buy the top of the hill in the 1794 estate of Terraja, called "Il Monte", to create a new and magnificent summer residence completely open to 360 'on the horizon, from which to see both the valley and the nearby mountains ... "the enchanting panorama is the magnificence of this stay".
+It is said that to celebrate the union of the two great and powerful families (Pianciani and Collicola) of the Spoleto area, it decided to buy the top of the hill in the 1794 estate of Terraja, called "Il Monte", to create a new and magnificent summer residence completely open to 360 ′ on the horizon, from which to admire both the valley and the nearby mountains .... "the enchanting panorama constitutes the magnificence of this stay".

-With great intuition and certainly thanks also to his acquaintances, (the entourage of Pope Braschi) Count Alessandro decided to entrust the project to a very brilliant young architect who in those years began to make himself known in Rome and in Spoleto.
+With great intuition and certainly thanks also to his acquaintances, (the entourage of Pope Braschi) Count Alessandro decided to entrust the project to a very brilliant young architect who was beginning to make himself known in Rome and Spoleto in those years.